Dear Drug or Alcohol Abuser,

-Obviously testing is an important part of management and treatment of addiction.
+Obviously, testing is an important part of the management and treatment of addiction.
 It also plays into family legal matters such as custody and divorce.
 In the case of custody, the court referee will want to see clean drug tests over a designated period of time before allowing supervised, unsupervised or overnight visitation time.
 The RESULTS program in Oakland County does a great deal of the testing in criminal cases.
 But other programs such as JAMS does too.
 The RESULTS program utilizes randomly-scheduled and monitored urine tests.
 “Court ordered clients must call the RESULTS Hotline daily to hear colors and letters assigned to test each day,” according to the Oakland County RESULTS page.
 The sheriffs receive weekly reports and daily alerts to positive tests.
 In Oakland County, the PBT is $4.
 Urine Drug tests are $15.
 Confirmation Drug Tests and Urine Alcohol Tests are $20.
 JAMS works the same way.

 Tests Check for Multiple Drugs

 “Urine drug samples are analyzed following either a 2-Panel Presumptive Screen (tests for the presence of Cocaine and Marijuana) or a 5-Panel Presumptive Screen (tests for the presence of Cocaine, Marijuana, Amphetamines, Benzodiazepines and Opiates),” according to the Oakland County Sheriff’s webpage.

 It’s important for clients to be aware that these screenings check for more than one type of drug.
 In the past, people have started using a new drug in an effort to stop using another.
 Drug testing can show all drugs in the system.